crystax/android-crew-staging/README.md

 ### upgrade

+For all installed formulas do the following:

+* for single version HostBase derived formulas: if there is more recent release then install it;

+* for multi version HostBase derived formulas: for every installed release if there is a release with more recent crystax_verison then install it;

+* for single version TargetBase derived base packages:  if there is more recent release then install it;

+* for multi version TargetBase derived base packages: for every installed release if there is a release with more recent crystax_verison then install it;

-For all installed formulas do the following: if there is more recent version then install it.
+* for packages: for every installed release if there is a release with more recent crystax_verison then install it.

 Example:

-    $ upgrade
+    $ crew upgrade
     Will install: boost:1.59.0:1, icu4c:55.1:1
     downloading http://localhost:9999/packages/boost/boost-1.59.0_1.7z
     checking integrity of the archive file boost-1.59.0_1.7z